Preparing for Your Video Production Journey

 How will you get your video seen once it’s ready?

 This is where Dream Engine comes in.
 You’re not expected to work all this out on your own.
 We’ve been making videos for close to 20 years.
-We have a great process to clarify these questions, and help you come up with the answers.
+We have a great process to clarify these questions and help you develop the answers.
 It’s our role to prompt and question you and generally get you thinking so that these answers come into clear focus.

-We then create a blueprint for the project: A script, a list of shots we need to get, a schedule, list of locations, and interview questions.
-Now we have a plan, and we’re on the same page.
+We then created a blueprint for the project: a script, a list of shots we needed to get, a schedule, a list of locations, and interview questions.
+Now, we have a plan, and we’re on the same page.

 Bring in All of the Stakeholders Early

-Everyone involved in the process, and with a stake in the outcome, needs to be part of the planning in the early stages.
-There’s little worse than someone’s boss, or boss’s boss, coming in for the first time once we get to the second edit and ask for things that weren’t specified in the production blueprint.
-It’s really important to get everyone on the same page early on.
+Everyone involved in the process and with a stake in the outcome needs to be part of the early planning.
+There’s little worse than someone’s boss, or boss’s boss, coming in for the first time once we get to the second edit and asking for things that weren’t specified in the production blueprint.
+It’s essential to get everyone on the same page early on.

 Empower your video production crew.
-You selected us to make your video because you decided that we’re the best team for the job.
-Once you’ve been through a thorough planning stage, and you’re happy with the preproduction process, resist the urge to micromanage.
+You selected us to make your video because you decided we’re the best team for the job.
+Once you’ve gone through a thorough planning stage and you’re happy with the preproduction process, resist the urge to micromanage.
 Have us get on with what we do best.
-When I think about the most successful videos we’ve worked on, they’ve been productions where our clients have communicated strong belief in our abilities, and been ok with loosening the reigns.
+When I think about the most successful videos we’ve worked on, they’ve been productions where our clients have communicated a strong belief in our abilities and been okay with loosening the reins.

 One Point of Contact for Video Editing Feedback

-Once the shoot’s over, and we’re editing your video, it works best to allocated one point of contact to work with our video editor, and provide feedback.
-So, if there are multiple stakeholders that are viewing drafts of your video and giving feedback, select one person to collate all of the feedback.
-This will ensure that your video is more coherent, and delivered sooner.
+Once the shoot’s over and we’re editing your video, it works best to allocate one point of contact to work with our video editor and provide feedback.
+So, if multiple stakeholders are viewing drafts of your video and giving feedback, select one person to collate all of the feedback.
+This will ensure that your video is more coherent and delivered sooner.

 Get your Video Out There Properly

 You also need to plan how you’ll measure and track the success of your video.
-Whether it’s view count, play rate, click through rate, conversion etc, it’s important to select some metrics to measure how your video is performing.
+Whether it’s view count, play rate, click-through rate, conversion, etc., selecting some metrics to measure how your video is performing is essential.

 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
 Ryan founded Dream Engine in 2002, and specialises in helping medium to large corporates, government departments, and the non-profit sector to connect with their audience more effectively by using video.